 Condition model

-We modelled cod condition using a spatiotemporal version of Le Cren’s relative condition factor (Krel).
+We modelled cod condition using a spatiotemporal version of Le Cren’s relative condition factor (Krel) (note we reserve the term “condition index” to the annual, model-based index, see Spatiotemporal predictions below).
 This factor is defined as the ratio between the observed weight for individual fish i, caught in time t at space s, and the predicted weight.
 The predicted weight was given by the relationship w=alb, where parameters a and b were estimated in a non-spatial model with all years pooled, to represent the average weight prediction, w based on observed lengths l.
-An individual cod with a Krel=1 thus has the average condition across years and space.
+An individual cod with a Krel=1 thus has the average condition across years and space in the domain.
 Unlike Fulton’s K, Le Cren’s relative condition factor does not rely on the assumption that growth is isometric (b=3), which, if violated, leads to bias when comparing condition of different lengths as the condition factor scales in proportion to lb-3 (Le Cren, 1951).
-Spatially correlated residual variation was accounted for with spatial random effects through Gaussian random fields.
+Spatially autocorrelation was accounted for with spatial random effects through Gaussian random fields.
 This approach to modelling spatiotemporal data is an increasingly popular method for explicitly accounting for spatial and spatiotemporal variation due to its ability to improve predictions of fish density (Thorson et al., 2015a) and range shifts (Thorson et al., 2015b), and its availability in open source software such as the R package ‘INLA’ (Rue et al., 2009; Lindgren et al., 2011).

-To assess the ability of covariates (see section Covariates below) to explain variation in condition, we fit a geostatistical generalized linear mixed-effects model (GLMM) to the natural log of spatiotemporal Le Cren factor, assuming Student-t distributed residuals (with the degrees of freedom parameter [υ] set to 5) due to the presence of extreme values:
+To assess the ability of covariates (see section Covariates below) to explain variation in condition, we fit a geostatistical generalized linear mixed-effects model (GLMM) to the natural log of the Le Cren condition factor (in location s and time t), assuming Student-t distributed residuals with the degrees of freedom parameter [υ] set to 5 due to the presence of extreme values:

 log(Krel)~Student-tμs,t,ϕ,υ#1

-μs,t=γt+k=1nkβcxc,s,t+ωs+ϵs,t#2
+μs,t=Xs,tβ+ωs+ϵs,t#2

 ω~MVNormal0,Σω#3